Introduction

 1. Install LAMMPS with EAM potential support

-2. Download the Cu01.eam.alloy potential file from NIST
+2. Download Cu01.eam.alloy from the NIST repository

 Questions about the simulation setup or interested in applying these techniques to your research?
 Feel free to reach out—I’m always happy to discuss molecular dynamics and machine learning applications.